 The March 2012 issue of The Indexer was devoted to indexing in the digital world - see abstracts of the articles.
 For non-subscribers, in addition to the online version, it is possible to purchase a print copy.

 SIdelights: The Society of Indexers Newsletter has regular features and special articles on various aspects of technology of interest to the indexer.
-Society of Indexers members can check the index at:
+Society of Indexers members can check the index. and the newsletters of sister indexing societies participating in the international exchange scheme are available on the Society of Indexers website to members too.

 You are rushing to complete a job, and suddenly something goes wrong with your hardware or software.
 Forget your resentment that hardcopy manuals are a thing of the past - there are now so many other ways to sort out problems: